climateconnect/climateconnect/README.md

 1. Go to backend directory `cd backend`
 2. Run `pip install -r requirements.txt` to install all backend libararies.
-3. Create `.pyenv` to include backend environment variables.
+3. Create `.backend_env` to include backend environment variables.
 Note: Connect with other collaborators to get env variables
 4. Run `python manage.py makemigrations` to run django migrations.
 Note: This command is used for when you first start or whenever you are adding or updating database models.
 5. Run server using `python manage.py runserver`.